Washington Square

 Plot

-A prologue introduces us to Dr. Austin Sloper (Albert Finney), a New York City doctor and resident of a large house on Washington Square whose wife dies in childbirth, leaving a daughter, Catherine (Jennifer Jason Leigh), to be raised by her father.
+Dr. Austin Sloper is a doctor and resident of a large house on New York's Washington Square.
+His wife dies in childbirth, leaving a daughter, Catherine, to be raised by her father.
 As a child, Catherine is overweight, clumsy, and untalented; however, she is also a sweet, affectionate child.
 She adores her father and tries hard to please him, but he considers her a disappointment and treats her with ironic condescension.
 His thoughts are still much occupied with his beloved wife and with a promising son who died before Catherine was born, and he privately but bitterly resents his only surviving child for causing his wife's death.

 More details